- Home

 - resolve regrets

 There are different ways to die well.
-Some people see staying at home as the key to dying well, but others feel more supported spending their last days in a hospital or palliative care unit.
-It is important that your family, friends and health care team understand what matters most to you.
+Some people see staying at home as the key to dying well, while others feel more supported spending their last days in a hospital or palliative care unit (see Choosing where to die).

-Listen to our podcast series for people affected by advanced cancer
+Listen to more episodes of our podcast for people affected by cancer

 More resources